Alexxx2207/Profitable/README.md

 > :warning: **Do NOT close the console windows that were opened after clicking the empty green arrow!** :warning:
 > :warning: **Close them when you finish the web app usage!** :warning:

+# Configuration

+1. Change the WEB_API_BASE_URL in Profitable.Web/ClientApp/src/common/config.js to meet your backend web API address
+> :warning: Be careful not to forget '/api' path string after the port number! :warning: